BackEndByAlex/salaryscope-api/docs/docs/data-layer/repositories.md

 ## salaryRecordInclude.js

 A shared Prisma `include` configuration used by every salary record query.
-Tells Prisma to always fetch the related job (with its category), employee country, company country, and company alongside each record — so resolvers never have to request them separately.
+Tells Prisma to always fetch the related job (with its category), employee country, company country, and company alongside each record, so resolvers never have to request them separately.